-There are quite a few benefits for using a long lead with your dog, but it's important to know how to use it safely for both you and your pup.
+There are quite a few benefits to using a long lead with your dog, but it's important to know how to use it safely for both you and your pup.

 Like many other dog trainers, I am not a fan of retractable leashes, which makes long leads my go-to option.
 There are too many safety risks that come with using a retractable leash, and Flexi leashes can also hinder loose leash walking training.
 The constant tension of the retractable leash teaches a dog that they need to pull against leash pressure in order to move forward.
 This can make walking on a regular leash without pulling hard for them to understand.
 While handling a long lead may feel awkward at first, it's worth the switch from a retractable leash.